kubescape/kubescape/README.md

 </br>

-### Please Give a [⭐](https://github.com/kubescape/kubescape/stargazers) the repo inorder to show support
-### and if you want us to continue to develop and improve Kubescape 😀 .
+### Please [Star ⭐](https://github.com/kubescape/kubescape/stargazers) the repo if you want us to continue developing and improving Kubescape 😀

 </br>

 # Being a part of the team